-Page 2 PI-2446 GENERAL INFORMATION (cont'd.)
-Did the library system consult member libraries in the he development of this plan?
+GENERAL INFORMATION (cont'd.)

+Did the library system consult member libraries in the development of this plan?

 No, the library system did not include member libraries in the development of this plan.

-Yes, the library system included member library ries in the development of this plan.
-If yes, describe the planning environmen development and review: t and process for this system plan.
-Incli ude how member libraries are involved in plan year and is shaped and informed by the b i-monthly meetings held for our ILS con Sharing) consortium plays a major role in developing future projects through these six scheduled meetings each year.
+Yes, the library system included member libraries in the development of this plan.

+If yes, describe the planning environment and process for this system plan.
+Include how member libraries are involved in plan development and review:

+The member libraries are continuously involved in system planning.
+This type of planning is happening throughout any given year and is shaped and informed by the bi-monthly meetings held for our ILS consortium and our directors' council.
+The LARS (Libraries Autormated Resource Sharing) consortium plays a major role in developing future projects through these six scheduled meetings each year.
 MCLS meets with consortium directors and staff to plan for future ILS upgrades and improvements in functionality of the ILS and online catalog.
 It is at these meetings that concerns for current practice are brought to the table and adjusted, as necessary.
 Therefore, reviewing current practice naturally leads to short-term, as well as long-range planning for the System.

 It has been recognized that in order for the member libraries to cooperate and move forward as a system, policies and procedures need to be set and standardized system-wide.
 LARS has been instrumental in continuing to develop policy and procedure as many system interactions originate from the nature of our shared ILS and other technology-related resources.
 To this end, two committees continually work to update the official LARS policies and procedures.
 These committees include the LARS Cataloging/Circulation Committee and the LARS Collection Development Committee.
 Collective work to update these documents - policy and procedure - is vital to the success of our member libraries' ability to work collaboratively with each other and therefore, will be an ongoing process and project.
-Similarly, a new committee - the LARS Online Resources Committee - was formed in 2020.
-2021 will be the first year that new online resources will be offered due to the research and analysis completed by this new committee.
+Similarly, a newer committee - the LARS Online Resources Committee - was formed in 2020.
+In 2023, some resources will be cancelled or restricted, while others will continue to be provided for MCLS patrons.
+The decision to continue or discontinue electronic resources is based on research and analysis completed by this new committee.

-For the purposes of the 2021 system annual plan, the Technology and Resource Sharing plan for 2020-2024 will continue to be invaluable in setting priorities for providing services and allocating resources in future years.
+For the purposes of the 2023 system annual plan, the Technology and Resource Sharing plan for 2020-2024 will continue to be invaluable in setting priorities for providing services and allocating resources in future years.